 The support coordinator must present the beneficiary with a list of providers who are enrolled in Medicaid to provide those services that have been identified on the POC.
-The support coordinator will have the beneficiary or responsible representative complete the provider Freedom of Choice (FOC) form initially and annually thereafter for each identified waiver service.
+The support coordinator will have the beneficiary or responsible representative complete FOC form initially and annually thereafter for each identified waiver service.